 Harris Garad holds Bachelor’s Degrees in International Studies and Philosophy from American University in Washington, DC; a Master’s in International Education Development from Teachers College, Columbia University; and a Doctorate in Global, Multicultural and Equity Studies in Education from The Ohio State University.

-Issues of equity, diversity, and inclusion are central to my work, worldview, and ways of being in the world.
+Issues of equity and justice are central to my work, worldview, and ways of being in the world.
 My academic interests meet at the intersection of education and critical theory, and I value the importance of: 1) reflective inquiry as pedagogical praxis and 2) community-oriented, culturally relevant, and data-driven practices in schools and community settings.
 I have extensive international research and teaching experience, having worked in several countries and continents around the world.

 - Culturally Sustaining Pedagogies